 A third test using a horizontal milling machine and a specially shaped tool is run to try and recreate the deformation that the rotating band sees when impacting the rifling of the gun.
 This test proved to be unsuccessful in generating brittle failure in glass-reinforced test samples.

 Raby, Marc D., "Effects of Temperature and Humidity on Glass-Reinforced Nylon Rotating Bands" (2010).
 All Graduate Theses and Dissertations.
-Paper 685.
+685.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .